 Sussing out the payback of solar power

-In a sense, Michael Gould has his kids on pre-pay - by the time they are teenagers much of the extra electricity they suck will have been paid for long ago when the house was renovated with solar panels.
+In a sense, Wellingtonian Michael Gould has his kids on pre-pay - by the time they are teenagers, much of the extra electricity they suck will have been paid for long ago when the house was renovated with solar panels.

-Wellington will not be claiming any "sunniest" prizes this millenium, but even rain-soaked city-dwellers can make solar panels work out cheaper than bog-standard grid power, according to small-scale renewable electricity lobby group Seanz, the Sustainable Electricity Association New Zealand.
+Wellington will not be claiming any "sunniest" prizes this millenium, but even rain-soaked city-dwellers can make solar panels work out cheaper than bog-standard grid power, according to small-scale renewable electricity lobby group Seanz.

 Government Energy Efficiency and Conservation Authority (Eeca) is dubious, saying solar is still "uneconomic or marginal" for most people.

 Photovoltaics - the cells that convert sunlight into electricity - have suddenly plunged within reach of the average punter.
 Manufacturers of good quality panels for Europe have a glut since solar subsidies shrivelled, says Seanz chairman Brendan Winitana.
-Seanz calculates that right now solar is cheaper than buying from the national grid.
+As of October, Seanz calculates solar has been cheaper per unit of electricity than buying from the national grid.